HungryGoatku/homework4/README.md

 - Make a nice directory for smart contract that you know you'll remember, very imporant

-- Now what ever directory you're in, you'll want to "Truffle init" This will create the migrations, test, and truffle-config file
+- Now what ever directory you're in, you'll want to "Truffle init"

+This will create or "unbox" the migrations, contracts, test folders and truffle-config.js file in whichever directory you're in

+# IMPORTANT for truffle-config.js file

+- For lines 45-49, remove the comments as this will active the file
+- Line 47: this is the port in which the blockchain will be coming from;

+either 7545 for using Ganache GUI or 8585 if using ganache client through command line prompt